 The Service-level-AA response information element is coded as shown in figure 9.11.2.14.1 and table 9.11.2.14.1.

-The Service-level-AA response is a type 4 information element with minimum length of 3 octets.
+The Service-level-AA response information element is a type 4 information element with length of 3 octets.